dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/logging-and-interception.md

 As shown above logging to the console is super easy.
 It’s also easy to log to memory, file, etc. by using different kinds of [TextWriter](https://msdn.microsoft.com/library/system.io.textwriter.aspx).

-If you are familiar with LINQ to SQL you might notice that in LINQ to SQL the Log property is set to the actual TextWriter object (e.g. Console.Out) while in EF the Log property is set to a method that accepts a string (e.g. Console.Write or Console.Out.Write).
+If you are familiar with LINQ to SQL you might notice that in LINQ to SQL the Log property is set to the actual TextWriter object (for example, Console.Out) while in EF the Log property is set to a method that accepts a string (for example, Console.Write or Console.Out.Write).
 The reason for this is to decouple EF from TextWriter by accepting any delegate that can act as a sink for strings.
 For example, imagine that you already have some logging framework and it defines a logging method like so:

 ``` csharp
 public class MyLogger